 • Aggregates that use Smart Agent dimensions

-The mapping impact report also shows which OpenTelemetry metrics and dimensions work well as replacements for specific Smart Agent metrics and dimensions, with the important exception of wildcards not supported by OpenTelemetry.
+The migration impact report also shows which OpenTelemetry metrics and dimensions work well as replacements for specific Smart Agent metrics and dimensions, with the important exception of wildcards not supported by OpenTelemetry.

-The Mapping and OTel Transition Impact Report summarizes the scope of component name change associated with your migration to open telemetry.
-It assesses your data set to list the tokens currently used as metric, dimension, property or tag names, and highlights migration rules that could generate conflict between old and new equivalence groups.
+The OpenTelemetry Migration Impact Report summarizes the scope of component name change associated with your migration to open telemetry.
+It assesses your dataset to list the tokens currently used as metric, dimension, property or tag names, and highlights migration rules that can generate conflict between old and new equivalence groups.

 The report explains when migration from an old MTS to a new MTS will trigger detectors, and which detectors those are.
 For example, heartbeat detectors working with un-aggregated MTS are affected by design, but if a heartbeat detector is working with a dimension that continues across the transition to OTel, then the mapping service ensures continuity so that you do not have to restart that detector.

-The mapping transition impact report assesses migration effects across three categories:
+The migration impact report assesses migration effects across three categories:

 • Data object types